Children’s has some of the shortest wait times in the country for pediatric kidney transplant recipients.

 - The kidney transplant team checks each child closely before a transplant to make sure it is the best time for the transplant.

-- In 2011, nearly 50 percent of the kidney transplants at Children’s were from a living donor.
+- In 2012, more than 35 percent of the kidney transplants at Children’s were from a living donor.
 With a living donor, the child does not have to be put on the national transplant waiting list, and the transplant can be done before he becomes very ill, which can lead to a quicker recovery.